holland-backup/hollandbackup.org/blog/content/posts/2012/hollandbackup_in_the_cloud.rst

 hollandbackup.org is now in the Rackspace Cloud!
 ################################################

+:slug: holland-backup-in-rackspace-cloud
-:date: 2012-07-27 13:16
+:date: 2012-08-09 01:00
 :tags: Communication
 :author: Holland Core Team

-Both `docs.hollandbackup.org`_ and `hollandbackup.org`_ have been moved to `Rackspace Cloud Files`_ for less maintenance headaches on the core team and added reliability and access.
+Both `docs.hollandbackup.org`_ and `hollandbackup.org`_ have been moved to `Rackspace Cloud Files`_.
+This should provide better response times, more reliable access and less maintenance for the Holland Core Team.

 .. _docs.hollandbackup.org: http://docs.hollandbackup.org
 .. _hollandbackup.org: http://hollandbackup.org